QPThree/101d1/201/read04.md

 ## Pair Programming

 **Pair programming** is a technique used in the industry to instantaneously get feedback, review, erroe checking, and more from our peers.
 A pair of programmers will commonly share a workspace to tackle a coding issue as a team.
-In not only encourages community, teammwork, and communication, but also helps to improve your software skills.
+In not only encourages community, teamwork, and communication, but also helps to improve your software skills.
 All of which are goals of our learning.

 1. Driver - Only one who has hands on the keyboard.